Help us help the community with 'Bicycle Services For All'! click:

 CheckOut Missoula: Our rental bicycles.

-Festival of Cycles: Each spring we throw a bike party in a local park.
+Festival of Cycles: Each fall we throw a bike party in a local park.
 The festival form and feel changes each year. click for a description of a past festival

 Pictures from the shop...